LISTEN FEEL FOLLOW FIND

 I work holistically integrating concepts from Integrative, Humanistic, Psychodynamic, Positive Psychology, Solution Focused and Somatic Therapies and, most recently, Internal Family Systems Therapy.
 I am particularly influenced by Gestalt Therapy.
 Inner work, body awareness, and working with imagery form central parts of my practice.

-I am currently studying Internal Family Systems and have completed the 15 day Level 1 training (IFS) and a 6 week IFS Coaching Course.
+I am currently studying Internal Family Systems and have completed the 15 day Level 1 and the 5 day Level 2 trainings (IFS) and a 6 week IFS Coaching Course.
 I am also interested in Daniel Siegel’s approach and Marion Woodman’s BodySoul work having engaged in two Intensives and several weekend workshops with Marian Dunlea and Wendy Bratherton.
 I was recently asked to create the logo for BodySoul Europe.

 I have completed Janina Fisher’s 3 year webinar programme on Trauma Treatment and most recently have engaged for a year in the Next Level Practitioner programme run by Ruth Buczynski through NICAMB, this included daily and weekly teachings from Peter Levine, Pat Ogden, Rick Hanson, Joan Borysenko, Ron Siegel, Kelly McGonigal, Marshe Linehan and Stephen Porges amongst others.
 I have explored Bert Hellinger’s Family Constellations work, Matthew Harwood’s workshops working with Pesso Boyden Therapy and enjoy working with dreams.
-I am also hugely influenced by the teachings of Tara Brach and John Oakley’s School of Kabbalah.
+I am also hugely influenced by the teachings of Tara Brach, John Oakley’s School of Kabbalah and Sadhguru.

 My experience as a mother informs my work and I currently balance work with being a parent and giving time to my own art making.